dragan-stepanovic/dragan-stepanovic.github.io/_posts/2020-03-06-one-word-for-batch-size-reduction.md

 ---

 There's a difference between:
-_"We're not going to do this thing"_
+_"We're not saying we're not going to do this thing"_
 and
 _"We're just saying we're not going to do this thing __now__"._

 And acknowledging this difference is such a huge enabler for batch size reduction, improving focus and accelerating flow of value through the system.

+Keep repeating: _"It's not that we're not going to do this thing.
+It's just that we're not going to do this thing __now__"._